LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article.md

 ### <a id="publish_project"></a>Publishing the Project

 Now let me turn to how to publish our project.
-The ```dotnet publish ``` compiles the application, reads through its dependencies specified in the project file, and publishes the resulting set of files to a directory (containing dll, configuration json files, dependencies files, etc).
+The ```dotnet publish``` command compiles the application, reads through its dependencies specified in the project file, and publishes the resulting set of files to a directory (containing dll, configuration json files, dependencies files, etc).
 The command output is ready for deployment to a hosting system for execution.
 You can publish the .NET application in 2 modes as follows:
 - *self-contained* mode: This mode produces an application that includes the .NET runtime and libraries, and your application and its dependencies.
 Users of the application can run it on a machine that doesn't have the .NET runtime installed.
 - *framework-dependent*: This mode produces an application that includes only your application itself and its dependencies.
 Users of the application have to separately install the .NET runtime.